ToyotaFinancialServices.com secure site + Toyota Financial Services (TFS) Mobile Site + Apps

 Increase overall customer satisfaction

-Establish a User Experience Strategy to create a unified vision of what needs to be built to satisfy both users and business goals to ensure the work of the multiple teams over the next year is cohesiveness.
+Establish a User Experience Strategy to create a unified vision of what needs to be built to satisfy both users and business goals while ensuring the work of the multiple teams over the next year is cohesiveness.

 Since User Experience is fairly new to the team, I knew empowering the team with an understanding of not only the strategy and direction was a consideration, but they also needed to understand the methodology’s intent and approach.
 I worked collaboratively with cross-team members at every point to ensure the teams’ leadership understood and agreed to the findings and conclusions that would inform the strategy and direction.

 Understanding the business

 I reviewed and formalized business goals with the business and technical leads for this effort, probed for latent issues, and success measurements.
 The Business Lead did the analysis to inform the success measurements.
 We then worked together to define measurable success criteria.

 The Industry Perspective

 Working with the Business Lead, we reviewed current business process to understand pain points for customers and TFS, and opportunities to improve performance and reduce issues.